franciscorafart/learning-notes/comptia/1-motherboards.md

 - Legacy type bus
 - 32 bits
 - Earliest 5v, latest 3.3v with different keying to avoid messing it up
+- Slot not compatible with PCIe, though some motherboards support both.
+- Parallel communication.

+## Modern connectors
+- Usually reversible
+- They use edge contacts instead of inernal connection points.
+- Sometimes use keying
++
 ## Motherboard form factors

 ATX: Standard Form factor (size) for motherboards and cases (12x9.6 in) and up to 7 expansion slots.